Going through a divorce isn’t easy—emotionally, mentally, or financially.

 Beneficiaries

-Check and update beneficiaries on any relevant policy or accounts, including life insurance and annuities.
+Review the beneficiaries on your policies and accounts, including life insurance and annuities—and make updates as needed.
 Many companies have these forms online.
-Read about considerations for choosing beneficiaries.

 Credit cards, lines of credit, or loans that may have your name

-Request new credit cards (with your new name), and a copy of your credit report (you can get one at annualcreditreport.com) so you’re aware of (and can close) joint accounts.
+Request a copy of your credit report (you can get one at annualcreditreport.com), so you’re aware of and can close any joint accounts.
+Get new credit cards with your new name.

 Mortgage